shanesturrock/bioit/docs/Services-Setup.md

 ## Nagios plugins install

-Install the dependencies for plugins (still as root):
+Install the dependencies for plugins (still as root) and use `yum` for CentOS 7:

     dnf -y install gcc glibc glibc-common make gettext automake autoconf wget openssl-devel